Utah Fuels the West

 Pleasant Valley Coal Mines -- Information about the Utah Fuel Company coal mines in Pleasant Valley, including Scofield, Winter Quarters, and Clear Creek, also the later Skyline Mine, served by D&RGW.

 Rolapp (Royal) Coal Mine -- Information about the Royal coal mine near Castle Gate, built as the Cameron Coal Company, sold to H. H. Rolapp as the Royal Coal Company, and sold again to Spring Canyon Coal Company.

 Savage Coal Terminal -- Information about the coal preparation and unit train loading site located on C. V. Spur, southeast of Price, Utah. (incomplete, research continues)

 Sego Mine - Information about the Sego Mine at Ballard in eastern Utah, served by Ballard & Thompson Railroad and D&RGW.

-Soldier Creek - Dugout Canyon -- Information about the coal mines in Soldier Creek and Dugout Canyon, along with information about the rail car loading facility at Banning on the D&RGW Sunnyside Branch.
+Soldier Creek -- Information about the coal mines in Soldier Creek Canyon, northeast of Price, Utah; includes information about the rail car loading facility at Banning on the D&RGW Sunnyside Branch.